1st Hammurabi Armoured Division

 The 'Hammurabi' Armored Division (فرقة حمورابي المدرعة) was an elite formation of the Iraqi Republican Guard.
 It was named after Hammurabi; a Babylonian King known for the set of laws called Hammurabi's Code, which constitute one of the earliest surviving codes of law in recorded history.

 The division was decisively defeated by the United States Armed Forces in 1991, when it was forced out of Kuwait after suffering heavy casualties, and again in 2003, when the United States invaded Iraq.
 The latter resulted in the total collapse of the division as its senior officers abandoned their posts, and it was never reformed as the Republican Guard itself was disbanded following the fall of Saddam Hussein's government.

 History

 In 1990 the division included the 17th Armoured Brigade under Brigadier General Ra’ad Hamdani and the division commander was Major General Qais Abd al-Razaq, a "very practical man."

 The division played a central role in the invasion of Kuwait which took place in August 1990.
-On the morning of August 2, 1990, near the Mutla Pass, a battle took place between the Vickers tanks of the 6th Mechanized Brigade, Kuwait Army, and the T-72s of the division's 17th Armoured Brigade.
+On the morning of August 2, 1990, near the Mutla Pass, a battle took place between the Vickers MBT of the 6th Mechanized Brigade, Kuwait Army, and the T-72s of the division's 17th Armoured Brigade.
 Kuwaiti tanks were able to knock out one T-72 during the ambush, but were defeated, and the commander of the 6th Brigade captured.
 Only 20 surviving Vickers tanks were able to retreat to Saudi Arabia.